 - AMD Ryzen 5 3600 6-Core, 12-Thread Unlocked Processor

 - AMD Ryzen 5 1600 65W AM4 Processor with Wraith Stealth Cooler

 - Intel Core i5 9400 Desktop Processor 6 Cores 2.90 GHz up to 4.10 GHz

-Intel’s Core i5 9600K is one of the best options for mainstream users.
+Intel’s Core i5 9600K is the best CPU for Mining.
 Also, it has value-for-money pricing, high performance, and reasonable power consumption.
 The core i5 9600K is manufactured based on a 14nm + process.